centrica-engineering/nucleus-docs/docs/patterns/asking-for-information.md

 ### Group by type of control

 Radio buttons and checkboxes should be grouped in their own respective form groups.
-The legend should be used to provide context to the choice(s) a customer is being asked to make.
+The `legend` attribute should be used to provide context to the choice(s) a customer is being asked to make.
 Each form control should use their own label as the answer.

 ## Text inputs